ucw9q/restful-api-design-guidelines/README.md

 ## Standard Response Headers

+Services should return the following response headers where required.

 | Header             | Type          | Description                                                                 |
 | ------------------ | ------------- | --------------------------------------------------------------------------- |
 | Date               | Date          | Timestamp of the response, in [RFC 5322](https://tools.ietf.org/html/rfc5322#section-3.3) date and time format. |